piotte13/cpp_docker_persistance_example/README.md

 Then, every time you want to run the program, run this command.
-The source code will be mounted to the docker container and the output files will be directly be sent to the host system.
+The source code will be mounted to the docker container and the output files will directly be sent to the host system.
 ```bash
 docker run --rm -it -v $(pwd):/project docker_persistance_example
 ```